Purpose

 Rotation Schedule

-Specialty pathway residents (Critical Care or Oncology) will spend at least 50% of their year focused in their specialty field and projects will be tailored (as possible) to focus on the specialty field.
+Specialty pathway residents (Critical Care or Oncology) will spend at least 50% of their year focused on their specialty field, and projects will be tailored (as possible) to focus on the specialty field.

 - PGY2 Pediatrics with added Critical Care specialty pathway will include a minimum of 26 weeks in critical care areas including PICU, CICU, NICU (ICN) and Emergency Medicine as required rotations.
 Additional required rotations include Gen Peds (3 weeks), Heme/Onc (3 weeks), Admin/Med Use Projects (7 weeks) with additional time for electives or rotation extension.